phylum-dev/phylum-ci/.github/pull_request_template.md

 - [ ] Have you ensured that you have met the expected acceptance criteria?
 - [ ] Have you created sufficient tests?
 - [ ] Have you updated all affected documentation?
+- [ ] Have you updated the CHANGELOG?

 ## Issue